The Play Every Town Project

 But I’ve given up flying.
 I’ll have to travel to the rest of my gigs by public transit or in my solar-powered EV, and that’s going to narrow my radius; passenger boat service to Asia isn’t what it used to be.
 And there’s so much beauty and variety right here in Vermont.
 I think about what Thoreau said: “I have traveled a good deal in Concord.”
 So I decided to play 251 concerts in my little home state.

 I hope this tour will amplify the actions I’m taking in response to the climate crisis.
 The solution is not individual action, obviously, but there’s no solution without it.
-When I decided to stop flying, at first I kept quiet—because who wants to be a scold, holier-than-thou, making people feel bad about going to see Grandma?
-Then I realized that the only thing more maddeningly, laughably insignificant than me not taking a flight here and there would be me not taking those flights…and not telling anyone.
-We need to normalize behavior that’s currently fringe, and that doesn’t happen in silence.
+When I decided to stop flying, at first I kept quiet—because who wants to be a scold, making people feel bad about going to see Grandma?
+Then I realized that the only thing more laughably insignificant than me not taking a flight here and there would be me not taking those flights…and not telling anyone.
+We need to normalize behavior that’s currently fringe, and call into question behavior that’s normal—and that doesn’t happen in silence.

 This project is also a reaction to Covid.
 In November 2021 I played my first full-length solo gig since the start of the pandemic.
 I felt rusty!
 I asked myself what would be the opposite of not performing a single recital for over two years.
-How about 251 in under five?
+How about 251 in seven years or so?

 While Vermont’s local communitarian ethic is easily exaggerated and often idealized, it’s a real thing.
 But the sense of community and place is threatened here as everywhere.
 I want to support the vibrancy of village centers and downtowns by performing in places where live music isn’t often heard anymore.